Thomvis/BrightFutures/README.md

 BrightFutures
 =============

-BrightFutures has reached end-of-life.
-After a long period of limited development activity, Swift's Async/Await has made the library obsolete.
+**:warning: BrightFutures has reached end-of-life.** After a long period of limited development activity, Swift's Async/Await has made the library obsolete.
 Please consider migrating from BrightFutures to async/await.
 When you do so, the async `get()` method will prove to be useful:

 ```swift
 // in an async context...